twl-dev/wdigital/content/posts/post-2.md

 categories: ["Video Marketing"]
 summary: "10 things that digital marketers should know in 2024"
 slug: "10-predictions-in-digital-marketing-and-social-media-trends-in-2024"
+description: What new marketing trends & technologies digital marketers should know in 2024.
 authors:
   - Gladys Yip
 cover: